ulflor/wavepacket/doc/tutorials/plotting.md

 Of course, you can go ahead and plot further states, we only skip this here because this code is executed in a Notebook.
 Outside of notebooks, you could recycle the figure and use, e.g., `plt.pause(1)`, to make a crude animation.

-## Exporting images and animations
+## Saving images and animations to files

 To save an image, you can call `figure.savefig()`.
 As an example, we can save our stacked plot with